hazelgrove/livelits-paper/pldi21/artifact/README.txt

      of this figure in the paper as using unimplemented syntactic sugar and omitting certain incidental details.

-     In each of the examples above, the livelit GUI itself was implemented in OCaml, i.e. the livelit was a "built in" livelit.
+     In each of the examples above, each livelit GUI itself was implemented in OCaml, i.e. each livelit was a "built in" livelit.

      However, the system also supports user-defined livelits as outlined in Sec.
      3, which covers Figure 3.